toan704/recommendsys/README.md

-# The MovieGEEK Installation Guide
+# The MovieGEEK - Hướng dẫn cài đặt

 The MovieGEEK is a website initially implemented to accompany my book, Practical Recommender Systems.
 However, this folder is used for the manning LiveProject, which is currently in MEAP.